Lyn Richards receives her award

 Baroness of Roath Park, Jenny Randerson was the special guest at an inspiration award ceremony last Thursday.

-The ceremony was a celebration of achievements by students on the Women Making a Difference programme organised in partnership with Cardiff Centre for Lifelong Learning and the Welsh Assembly.
+The ceremony was a celebration of achievements by students on the Women Making a Difference programme organised in partnership with Continuing & Professional Education and the Welsh Assembly.

 The programme offers a range of courses that aim to give women the confidence and skills to be able to take an active role at every level in their communities and in public life.
 This could be in politics, business, civil service or community leadership.
 What’s more, it benefits women who would otherwise not have a public voice or benefit from Higher Education.